WeblateOrg/weblate/docs/admin/upgrade.rst

 Notable configuration or dependencies changes:

 * The Matomo integration settings were changed, please see :setting:`MATOMO_SITE_ID` and :setting:`MATOMO_URL`.
+* The Celery configuration has changed (Celery app name is different), see :ref:`celery`.

 .. seealso:: :ref:`generic-upgrade-instructions`